silentorb/marloth-story/books/fairytale/part2.md

 "You need to calm down, good fellow.
 All the things you've been scheming will work out in due time."

 "Due time just came and went, you idiot!
 It's all over now!"

+"On the
-"On the contrary," said the toymaker, as he straightened his hat and turned to descend the stairs.
+contrary," said the toymaker, as he straightened his hat and turned to leave.
 "It's only just begun."